joseeden/joeden/docs/005-Cybersecurity/011-Threats-and-Attacks/003-Outsmarting-Threat-Actors.md

 ### Using Bogus DNS Entries

+Using bogus DNS entries mislead and waste an attacker's time.

 - Create false domain name to IP address mappings.
-- Mislead and waster attacker's time; obscure resource locations.
-- Insert bogus DNS records to confuse attackers, diverting them to non-existent addresses or invalid resources.
+- Insert bogus DNS records to confuse attackers
+- This diverts attackers to non-existent addresses or invalid resources.

 ### Creating Decoy Directories

-- Establish fake directories in a file system.
+Set up fake directories within a file system to mislead attackers.

-- Attract attackers to detect unauthorized access.
+- Attract unauthorized access attempts.
-- Fill decoy directories with honeyfiles; security systems can monitor them for suspicious activity and trigger alerts when accessed.
+- Place honeyfiles inside; trigger alerts when accessed.
+- Monitor for suspicious activity to enhance security.

 ### Generating Dynamic Pages to Slow Down Web Crawlers

-- Generate dynamic, ever-changing web pages.
-- Slow down automated web crawlers or scraping bots.
+Create constantly changing web pages to frustrate automated web crawlers.

-- Effective for automated scraping tools or bots trying to index or steal content.
+- Slow down bots or scrapers trying to index or steal content.
-- Use randomized content or varying structures to make it difficult for bots to extract useful information, reducing their effectiveness.
+- Use randomized content or structures to confuse bots.
+- Reduces bots' ability to extract useful information.

 ### Using Port Triggering to Hide Services

-- Open/close network ports dynamically based on specific triggers.
+Dynamically open and close network ports based on specific conditions.

-- Conceal services from port scanners to reduce the attack surface.
+- Conceal services from port scanners to limit exposure.
-- Ports remain hidden until specific conditions are met, complicating attackers' efforts to identify open ports and target services.
+- Ports stay hidden until a trigger is activated.
+- Makes it harder for attackers to detect and target services.

 ### Spoofing Fake Telemetry Data During a Detected Network Scan

+Generate fake network activity to mislead attackers during a scan.

-- Generate misleading network traffic or system information.
+- Create misleading traffic or system info to confuse attackers.
-- Confuse attackers during a network scan.
-- Upon detection of a network scan, create fake telemetry like false server responses or misleading network topology, disrupting attackers' mapping efforts.
+- Use false telemetry like fake server responses or network details.
+- Disrupts attackers’ efforts to map the network effectively.